Tomah Hearing Loss Prevention Outreach

 This team of two audiology clinical professors (audiologists) and audiology graduate students talks with tractor pull attendees, participants, and workers about healthy hearing habits and distributes hearing protection at this very loud event.

 The grant money allowed the team to purchase an audiometer and calibrated sound level meter, which enabled them to measure the sound levels of the trucks and tractors throughout the event.
-This helped raise awareness of hearing loss by showing this visual display of high-decibel activity to the attendees and educating people at the pull on what decibel levels call for ear protection.
+This helped raise awareness of hearing loss by showing this visual display of high-decibel activity to the attendees and educating people on what decibel levels call for ear protection.

 This program accomplishes two goals: